SPHEREx: Mission

 different color bands, far exceeding the color resolution of previous all-sky maps) four times during its nominal 25-month mission; the crucial technology is a linear variable filter, as demonstrated by LEISA on New Horizons.

 It will classify galaxies according to redshift accuracy, categorizing approximately 450 million galaxies and fitting measured spectra to a library of galaxy templates.
 Specifically, SPHEREx will probe signals from the intra-halo light and from the epoch of reionization.
 It would explore what drove the early universe inflation, explore the origin and history of galaxies, and explore the origin of water in planetary systems.

-SPHEREx will complement the Euclid and planned Nancy Grace Roman Space Telescope spectroscopic surveys.
+SPHEREx complements the Euclid and planned Nancy Grace Roman Space Telescope spectroscopic surveys.
 High precision redshift information of foreground galaxies provided by SPHEREx in correspondence with weak gravitational lensing measurements of background galaxies from Euclid and Nancy Grace Roman Space Telescope will allow direct measurement of the dark matter distribution surrounding the foreground galaxies.
 The SPHEREx low redshift survey allows its measurement of inflationary parameters to be mostly independent, thus providing a new line of evidence.